xingjian-bai/Sorting-with-Predictions/README.md

 dirty good-dominating 10000 10 # dirty comparison predictions, good-dominating setting, with 10000 items, repeated 10 times.
 ```

-To visualize the number of comparisons needed by each algorithm and baseline, check the python script `plot.ipynb`.
+To visualize the number of comparisons needed by each algorithm and baseline, check the Python script `plot.ipynb`.

 # Proposed algorithms
 - The implementation of Double-Hoover Sort is at `algorithms/Both2.cpp`.